ravidesai47/file-backed-queue/README.md

 ## Overview

-This project provides a file backed queue server.
-Client's can enqueue data to the queue or they can dequeue/fetch data from the queue.
+This project provides a file backed queue which is accessible through RestFul Services and Client API.
+Enqueue and Dequeue operations are supported through RestFul Service.
+Using Client API makes it easy to access queue through different configurations like retry mechanism, sync and async access, polling queue for new entries, etc...

 ## Frameworks and Libraries